BMSB Season: Australia’s September–April Shipping Rule

 Why the Season Window Matters

-This is what makes BMSB unusually important for logistics planning.
 Many import rules stay relatively stable across the year.
-BMSB rules behave more like a recurring risk season.
-They create periods where treatment, documentation, or shipment eligibility can become more complex.
+BMSB rules behave more like a recurring risk season, creating periods where treatment, documentation, or shipment eligibility can become more complex.

-That means timing is not just about freight rates or port congestion.
-In some cases, shipment timing changes the compliance burden itself.
+Shipment timing is not just about freight rates or port congestion.
+In some cases, timing changes the compliance burden itself.

 Shipping container truck at an Australian inspection point during BMSB screening season